-BreastCheck invites women aged 50 to 64 for screening, by personal invitation every two years.
+BreastCheck invites eligible women for screening, by personal invitation every two years.
 The programme screens on an area-by-area basis reflective of electoral divisions.
 Screening of women in the North East, East, Midlands and parts of the South-East is managed by the BreastCheck Eccles Unit, located on the campus of the Mater Misericordiae University Hospital and the BreastCheck Merrion Unit, located at St Vincent’s University Hospital.
-These units and an additional eight mobile digital screening units provide the service to approximately 185,000 eligible women aged 50 to 64.
+These units and an additional eight mobile digital screening units provide the service.

 The BreastCheck Southern Unit located at the South Infirmary Victoria University Hospital, Cork and four mobile digital screening units provide the service to eligible women living in Counties Cork, Kerry, Limerick, Waterford and Tipperary South.
 The BreastCheck Western Unit based at University College Hospital Galway and four mobile digital screening units provide the service to women living in Counties Clare, Donegal, Leitrim, Mayo, Roscommon, Sligo and Tipperary North.